chef-boneyard/chef-web-docs-2016/step_resource/step_resource_template_get_settings_from_local_file.rst

 where:

 * the ``search`` method in the |dsl recipe| is used to find the first node that is the database master (of which there should only be one)
-* the ``:adapter`` attribute may also require an attribute to have been set on a role, which then determines the correct adapter
+* the ``:adapter`` variable property may also require an attribute to have been set on a role, which then determines the correct adapter

 The template will render similar to the following: